 - 4. The baker usually collected his bills at the end of the month.
 Monthly accounts used to be recorded on some wall in pencil.
 Baking was indeed a profitable profession in the old days.
 The baker and his family never starved. - (a) Who usually kept the monthly accounts of the baker? - Ans.
-The lady of the house kept the monthly accounts of the baker. - (b) Read the following descriptions (i)-(iii) and identify which one corresponds to the extract.
+In all likelihood, the lady of the house kept the monthly accounts of the baker. - (b) What does the following indicate about the relationship between the baker and his clients?
+The baker usually collected his bills at the end of the month.